-For example, some may only lend up to a combined loan-to-value ratio (CLTV) — that’s the sum of your first mortgage and the HELOC divided by the property’s value — of 80%.
+If you decide to go this route, some lenders may only lend up to a combined loan-to-value ratio (CLTV)—that’s the sum of your first mortgage and the HELOC divided by the property’s value—of 80%.
 Others, however, may go up to a CLTV of 100%.

 One thing to keep in mind with this option is that your primary residence is an asset that isn’t protected by your business as a rental property would be.
 If your business doesn’t turn out as well as you thought it would and you can’t repay the HELOC, you may lose your home.